spatialos/UnrealGDK/README.md

 ## Engine changes:

 There is a small number of changes to UE4 source code we have to make.
 These changes are mostly limited in scope and they only consist of class access, polymorphism, and dll export related changes.
 We will attempt to consolidate and remove (or submit as PR to Epic) as many of these changes as possible.
-Our changes can be seen in our `UnrealEngine` repo, `UnrealEngine416_NUF` branch.
+Our changes can be seen in our `UnrealEngine` repo, `UnrealEngine417_NUF` branch.

 ## How to run:

-- Build the engine fork.
+- Build the engine fork, which can be found at `https://github.com/improbable/native-unreal-framework`.
+Make sure to check out the right branch.
 - Set the uproject to use the engine fork.
 - `spatial worker codegen`
 - `spatial worker build --target=local`
+- `spatial local launch manual.json`
 - Launch PIE with dedicated server + 1 player.

 The interop code and schema generated for marshalling updates/RPCs is committed directly to the source tree in `workers/unreal/Game/NUF/Generated` and `schema/unreal/generated` respectively, so the commandlet is not required to be re-run unless the code generator is changed.